wska/Katakoda-scenarios/add-login-to-python-flask-app-using-keycloak/intro.md

 **Keycloak**

-Keycloak is an open source software from Red Hat founded on standard protocols, that offers security solutions for applications, including SSO (”Single-Sign On”), social login and multifactor authentication.
+Keycloak is an open source software community project which is developed by Red Hat.
+It is founded on standard protocols that offers security solutions for applications, including SSO (”Single-Sign On”), social login and multifactor authentication.
 Furthermore, Keycloak supports technologies such as OpenID Connect and OAuth 2.0<sup>1,2</sup>.
 Keycloak is rather popular, due to its powerful and secure implementation and open-source nature.
 It is employed by many major corporations for authentication procedures and learning a bit about it could be an useful endeavour.
+Documentation can be found [here](https://www.keycloak.org/documentation).

 **Flask**